siriustrack/meta-ads-mcp/README.md

 16. `mcp_meta_ads_get_login_link`
     - Get a clickable login link for Meta Ads authentication
+    - NOTE: This method should only be used if you're using your own Facebook app.
+If using Pipeboard authentication (recommended), set the PIPEBOARD_API_TOKEN environment variable instead (token obtainable via https://pipeboard.co).
     - Inputs:
       - `access_token` (optional): Meta API access token (will use cached token if not provided)
     - Returns: A clickable resource link for Meta authentication